BlitChain/BlitJS/README.md

 ```

-### Querying a Script object to Verify the Update Script Works:
+### Querying a Script object to verify the Update Script worked

-This will allow us to verify that the previous command worked and that the code is as expected.
+This will allow us to verify that the previous command worked and that the code was stored.

 ```js
 let scriptResponse = await queryClient.blit.script.script({ address });